disc/zabbix-sender/README.md

 ## Synopsis

-Modern php implementation of zabbix_sender utility.
+Modern php implementation of Zabbix Sender Client.
-Working on PHP 5.3+.
+Support php versions PHP 5.3 and above.
-Works with Zabbix 2.0.8 and 2.1.7+ versions.
+Working with Zabbix 2.0.8 and 2.1.7+ versions.

 ## Code Example
 Easy to use: